 \section{Literature background}

-In this section we discuss the related and pertinent literature background for our analysis.
-First we review the literature on ABM and their use for policy analysis.
-Then we review the literature on ML and then interesection with ABM: surrogate models.
+In this section we discuss the pertinent literature background.
+First we briefly review the literature on ABM and their use for policy analysis.
+Then we review the literature on ML and then intersection with ABM: surrogate models.